The Man Who Used the Universe

 The Man Who Used the Universe is a science fiction novel by Alan Dean Foster published in 1983.

 Plot summary

-The Man Who Used the Universe is a novel in which Kees vaan Loo-Macklin rises from an illegal to a position of high power.
+The Man Who Used the Universe is a novel in which Kees vaan Loo-Macklin rises from being an illegal to reach a position of high power.

 Reception

 Ken Ramstead reviewed The Man Who Used the Universe in Ares Magazine #17 and commented that "Foster demands much credulity from his readers.
 But he also delivers much in return."